sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - Note that FDB entries thus added are not persistent and are operational config only (entries added as a result of the client getting authenticated).
 - The entries get removed once the client logs off.
 - FDB entries added operationally follows a similar config sequence like user created FDB entries.
-- The learning mode of a port (or bridge port) was configured and controlled completely at the orchestration layer.
+- Prior to the introduction of PAC, the learning mode of a port (or bridge port) was configured and controlled completely at the orchestration layer.
 With PAC, the application layer (pacd) also manages the learning mode to
 	1. Once PAC is enabled on a port, all incoming traffic on the port are blocked/dropped except certain protocol traffic.
 	2. PAC turns off learning on the port essentially dropping all unknown source MAC packets.
 This achieves the requirement of blocking ingress traffic.
 	3. Egress traffic on the port is not blocked.